kennethillman/ps-nuxt/README.md

 ## Whats left

-This is bigger things.
+Bigger things from my perspective.
 All functionality and flows need to be tested

 ## FUNCTIONALITY
 * Language (Not touched) - Maybe -> https://i18n.nuxtjs.org/
 * LocalStorage (Not touched) - Maybe -> https://www.npmjs.com/package/nuxt-vuex-localstorage
+* Time - Open houres etc. (Not touched) - Design for lables etc done.

 ### COOKIE
 Yes/ No should be moved to local storage, now in vuex.

 ### POP UP
-"Do you want a notofication..." ...etc
+"Do you want a notification..." ...etc
 HTML done, not implemented in nuxt

 ### CONTENT